Connecting at University

 - Initial physical signs can include an increased heart rate, breathing, and muscle tension.

-- Ongoing stress can manifest into psychical and psychological signs such as anxiety, irritability, headaches, trouble sleep or concentrating, and feeling tired.
+- Ongoing stress can manifest into physical and psychological signs such as anxiety, irritability, headaches, trouble sleep or concentrating, and feeling tired.

 - Do some relaxation exercises such as Yoga or Mindfulness practices